Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX #34 (Alban+Steffen): CRASH!
 When saving a file with rail tracks in LDraw format (bug introduced in 1.7.0)
 - BUGFIX (Alban): CRASH!!
 In the download window, crash when attempting to rename a file to download without changing his name.
 - BUGFIX (Alban): CRASH!!
 Press enter key on a part without connection makes the application crash
+- BUGFIX (Lesgoss+Daniel): CRASH!
+When opening the Export Window (negative size computed for the preview bitmap)
 - BUGFIX (Alban): In the download window, remove the useless File column and fix a bug about the edition of the file name.
 - BUGFIX (Alban): The Find and Replace window was resizable but controls in it were not resized
-- BUGFIX (Alban): The XML files of the parts should be save in UTF-8 (for better linux handling)
 - BUGFIX (Alex): The "Restore Default" in the Global options should only restore the default option of the current tab.
 - BUGFIX (Alban): The selection/duplication keys were not reset to the default value when clicking the "restore default" button in the Preferences Window
 - BUGFIX (Alban): The order of the shortcut key list was switching when the "restore default" button was clicked in the Preferences Window
-- BUGFIX (Steve): Double-clicking on a Text Layer brings up the options box for a Brick Layer (in fact the title is incorrect).
+- BUGFIX (Steve): Double-clicking on a Text Layer brings up the options box for a Brick Layer (in fact the title was incorrect).
+- BUGFIX (Alban): The XML files of the parts should be save in UTF-8 (for better linux handling)
 - BUGFIX (Ghislain): Under Linux (with Mono) the drag and drop of part is not working
-- BUGFIX (Alban): Fix the maximum of bugs under Mono while keeping dot net working:
+- BUGFIX (Alban): Fix the maximum of bugs under Mono while keeping Dot Net working:
 	- The Error Window was not displayed correctly
 	- Patch to catch an exception while loading the 17th part and the following
 	- the size of the layer window is bigger than necessary at the launch time, or when you move the horizontal splitter